 An election is held to select Mr. and Miss Copiah-Lincoln Community College and campus favorites.
-The election is held first semester after the first nine weeks grades are available.
+The election is held first semester after the midterm grades are available.
 The Student Government Association serves as chairman of the election and carries out the balloting.